Leevdb/Lee-van-den-Blink/index.md

 - Project management experience (note - not related to games industry)

 <b>Plan to achieve my Ideal job:</b>
-- Complete Bachelor of Information Technology degree
+- Complete Bachelor of Information Technology Degree
 - Become experience in C++ and object oriented programming - This is something I could begin to develop as part of the degree but there is also a vast number of resources available online for learning more about C++, such as youTube or udemy.com to name a few.
 - Development experience, Contributing ideas experience - This particular aspect of the role I’m not sure on how i could go about getting this.
 It could develop naturally through development of programming knowledge, and maybe via an entry level programming for software development job as a starting point.